NirbanPal/NirbanPal/README.md

 - 🔭 I’m currently working on Web Development Project

-- 🌱 I’m currently learning **to cope up with any kind of problems**
+- 🌱 I’m currently learning **to cope up with any kind of development problems**

 - 👯 I’m looking to collaborate on **Full Stack Projects**